cchitsiang/awesome-stars/topics.md

 - [maticzav/graphql-shield](https://github.com/maticzav/graphql-shield) - 🛡 A GraphQL tool to ease the creation of permission layer.
 - [Escape-Technologies/graphman](https://github.com/Escape-Technologies/graphman) - Quikly scaffold a postman collection for a GraphQL API.
 Compatible with Postman & Insomnia.
 - [0xb4lamx/nestjs-boilerplate-microservice](https://github.com/0xb4lamx/nestjs-boilerplate-microservice) - Nestjs Microservice boilerplate: apply DDD, CQRS, and Event Sourcing within an event driven architecture
-- [vendure-ecommerce/vendure](https://github.com/vendure-ecommerce/vendure) - The most customizable commerce platform built with TypeScript, NestJS and GraphQL.
+- [vendurehq/vendure](https://github.com/vendurehq/vendure) - The most customizable commerce platform built with TypeScript, NestJS and GraphQL.
-- [dagger/dagger](https://github.com/dagger/dagger) - An open-source runtime for composable workflows.
-Great for AI agents and CI/CD.
+- [dagger/dagger](https://github.com/dagger/dagger) - The agent-ready test platform.
+Test any codebase end-to-end, repeatably and at scale.
+Runs locally, in your CI server, or directly in the cloud.
 - [redwoodjs/graphql](https://github.com/redwoodjs/graphql) - RedwoodGraphQL
 - [authorizerdev/authorizer](https://github.com/authorizerdev/authorizer) - Your data, your control.
 Fully open source, authentication and authorization.
 No lock-ins.
 Deployment in Railway in 120 seconds || Spin a docker image as a micro-service in your infra.
 Built in login
 - [keystonejs/keystone](https://github.com/keystonejs/keystone) - The superpowered headless CMS for Node.js — built with GraphQL and React